Skip to content

 }.run()

-The optional readiness check verifies the remote application is reachable before tests run.
-If the check fails after all retries, Stove throws immediately with a clear error.
+Verifies the remote app is reachable before tests run.
+If checks fail after all retries, Stove throws with a clear error.

 ReadinessStrategy.HttpGet(